Analysis | Fantasy football start/sit tips Week 2: Bench Aaron Rodgers. Yes, really.

 George Kittle, TE, San Francisco 49ers

-Highly-targeted tight ends are precious in fantasy football, so when Kittle is targeted nine times in a game — second only to Jack Doyle and Zach Ertz (10 each) — it’s time to take notice.
+Highly targeted tight ends are precious in fantasy football, so when Kittle is targeted nine times in a game — second only to Jack Doyle and Zach Ertz (10 each) — it’s time to take notice.

-The second year pro had a great day without even making the most of his opportunity, catching five passes for 90 yards.
+The second-year pro had a great day without even making the most of his opportunity, catching five passes for 90 yards.
 That gave him the third-highest yardage total at the position for the week.
 Plus, next week’s opponent, the Detroit Lions, was horrible at defending tight ends in coverage last season.
 The Lions allowed a passer rating of 112.1 to opposing tight ends in 2017, the sixth-worst mark in the NFL, in addition to allowing the highest yards per attempt in the league (8.7) to the position.

 [Fantasy football Week 2 player rankings]